tongwu-msft/azure-rest-api-specs/index.md

     - MIME-encoded response objects may be returned in the HTTP response body, such as a response from a GET method that is returning data.
 Typically these will be returned in a structured format as JSON or XML, as indicated by the `Content-type` response header.
 For example, when requesting an access token from Azure AD, it will be returned in the response body as the `access_token` element, one of several name/value paired objects in a data collection.
 In this example, a response header of `Content-Type: application/json` will also be included.

 > [!NOTE]
 > The Create/Send/Process-Response pattern discussed here is synchronous and applies to all REST messages.
 However, some services may also support an asynchronous pattern, which requires additional processing of response headers to monitor/complete the asynchronous request.
-See [Track asynchronous Azure operations](azure/azure-resource-manager/resource-manager-async-operations) for more details.
+See [Track asynchronous Azure operations][ARM-Async-Ops] for more details.
 >

 ## Register your client application with Azure AD